About

 [Within the context of getting exposure to a lot of different PMs at Fidelity…] a lot of people come into investing they're steeped in Buffett and they're super convinced that that's the only way to do it.
 By the way, everything is downstream of Buffett.
 In the English language, 99% of good quotes are from Shakespeare, 1% are from Winston Churchill, and there's essentially nothing else.
 Overstatement of investing, Buffett is 95%, and then there's Peter Lynch's 4%.
 Then a bunch of other people for the 1%.

-However, his point on Shakespeare struck a different chord.
-I started thinking about my journey as an investor and how lucky I've been to learn the craft whilst the greatest investor ever was investing, giving interviews on CNBC, writing, and giving lectures to students.
+I started thinking about my journey as an investor and how lucky I've been to learn the craft whilst the greatest investor is alive and investing, giving interviews on CNBC, writing, and giving lectures to students.
 It is kind of like being a writer and living in Stratford-upon-Avon during Shakespeare's most prolific period.

-I followed the typical path, doing statistically cheap stocks, reading more about Buffett and Munger, getting into higher quality stuff, etc. I've probably read, listened to, or watched 95%+ of everything Buffett and Munger have said, to the point that I've actually forgotten a lot of the stuff I read 20+ years ago.
+I followed the typical path, doing statistically cheap stocks, reading more about Buffett and Munger, getting into higher-quality stuff, etc. I've probably read, listened to, or watched 95%+ of everything Buffett and Munger have said, to the point that I've actually forgotten a lot of the stuff I read 20+ years ago like some of his early partnership letters.

-I am particularly proud of some of the analytical tools I developed which allow you to analyze buys and sells, and put some historical context around some of the investment decisions being made.
+I am particularly impressed by some of the charts Claude developed which allow you to visualize buys and sells and put some historical context around the investment decisions being made.

 Should I update this for everything Greg Abel does?
-I'm not sure.
+For now, yes.
 We still don't know what Greg Abel's investment chops are and how proactive he will be with public equities.
 Ted Weschler seems like a very interesting investor to follow, so I'll probably be updating the database with new events as they come up for now.